-Our vision system hardware, the same as last year, is composed of a BASLER-311FC camera that stands upwards with a hyperboloid mirror above it.
+Our vision system hardware, changed from last year, it is composed of a UEye camera that stands upwards with a hyperboloid mirror above it.
 This component provides an omni-directional vision.
 The output of this system is very reliable and accurate.